genesis-sim/genesis-2.4/genesis/src/README.txt

                 specified must have a subdirectory named "X11" in which the include files reside.

-    For example, if you are using a Sun Microsystems workstation and have fully installed the OpenWindows package (which is the vendor-supplied implementation of the X Window System on this platform), you can use the following parameter settings:
+    For example, if you are using an old Sun Microsystems workstation and have fully installed the OpenWindows package (which is the vendor-supplied implementation of the X Window System on this platform), you can use the following parameter settings:

         XLIB =        /usr/openwin/lib
         XINCLUDE =    /usr/openwin/include